First female council member of a UK accountancy body

 Jane Robinson

-Jane Robinson was educated at the Convent of Notre Dame, Southwark, and in Munich.
-She worked as a bi-lingual secretary before signing her accountancy articles at 21, training with London firm J.Dix-Lewis, Caesar, Duncan & Co (later merged with Robson Rhodes).
+Jane Robinson (now Allan) was educated at the Convent of Notre Dame, Southwark, and in Munich.
+She worked as a bi-lingual secretary before signing her accountancy articles at 21, training with London firm J.Dix-Lewis, Caesar, Duncan & Co (later merged with Robson Rhodes) and went on to become the first female partner of Edward Moore in 1978, at the age of 30.

-She was technical editor at Accountancy magazine from 1973-1975 before becoming a training manager at Edward Moore.
+Robinson also pursued a number of other careers, becoming the technical editor at Accountancy magazine from 1973-1975, before becoming a training manager at Edward Moore.
 After a brief sabbatical in the advertising industry she returned to Edward Moore in 1978 as a training partner.
-She was the firm’s first female partner.
 The firm wanted to contribute more to ICAEW and so she spent time on committee work on her return.

-In 1979 she became a member of ICAEW council.
+In 1979 she became a member of ICAEW council, the first member of her firm to be on the Council since 1923.
 She had previously been chairman of the Education Sub-Committee of the London Society of Chartered Accountants and the examination system was a particular area of interest when she took office.
 She served on the Council until 1984 and was a member of several standing committees including the Examinations Committee (1980-82), Members' Education and Training Committee (1981-1982) and Smaller Practitioner Committee (1983-84).

 Mary Yale